 The Entry Date on the Evaluator shows the trading day for which the calculations are valid.
 You can use this date to determine when Expiry Week has finished performing its nightly updates.

 We provide analysis for the following option strategies.

 The date on which an option ceases to exist.Stock Target

 If the selected strategy is "Buy Call Spread", an upper target price for the stock will be displayed.
 If the selected strategy is "Buy Put Spread", a lower target price for the stock will be displayed.
-The upper and lower stock targets are derived from the average amount the stock can be expected to move based on the number of trading days remaining between the displayed Entry Date and Expiry Date.
+The upper and lower stock targets are derived from the average amount the stock can be expected to move based on the number of trading days remaining before expiry.
 We determine the average amount a stock can be expected to move using the implied volatility of the underlying options.Target Return

 We calculate returns based on the assumption the stock will close exactly at our projected target on expiry day.
 Since there are bid and ask related costs associated with closing each leg of an option position, you should expect to receive a bit less than the actual intrinsic value of your position if you sell it on the open market on expiry day.
 To adjust for this reality Expiry Week uses 95% of an Option Spread's maximum expected value when calculating Target Return.Buy and Sell Strikes